Shuangy's Kitchensink

 .

-This Chinese Braised Pork Belly recipe is a true family recipe.
-It has been cooked the same way for generations, been improved and tweaked for centuries, and now it’s my turn to make it mine.
+This Chinese Braised Pork Belly recipe is a true family recipe of mine.
+It has been cooked the same way for generations, been improved and fine tuned for centuries, and now it’s my turn to make it mine.

-It’s my turn, all the way here in America, tens of thousand miles away from my home in China, to share this recipe with you.
+All the way here in America, over twelve thousand miles away from my home in China, to share this recipe with you.

-Previously, I have shared a few family favorites as well.
-Like Authentic Chinese Sticky Tofu and this healthy Paleo version of Orange Chicken.
+Previously, I have shared a few family favorites such as my Authentic Chinese Sticky Tofu and this hearty and wholesome version of Orange Chicken.
 While they are utterly delicious, and you should defiantly try them out, they have nothing on this pork belly family recipe.

-It almost makes me emotional writing this, trying to explain how big this is to me.
+It almost makes me emotional writing this, trying to explain how meaningful this dish is to me.
 So without further ado, let’s get into the recipe.

 .